Bronchiectasis is a disease in which the large airways in the lungs are damaged. As a result of this damage, the airways become wider.

 Tests and Exams

-When listening to the chest with a stethoscope, the doctor may hear small clicking, bubbling, wheezing, rattling, or other sounds, usually in the lower lobes of the lungs.
+When listening to the chest with a stethoscope, the doctor may hear small clicking, bubbling, wheezing, rattling, or other sounds, usually in the lower lungs.

 Tests may include:

-- Aspergillosis precipitin test (to check for signs of the aspergillosis fungus)
+- Aspergillosis precipitin test (to check for signs of an allergic reaction to fungus)

 - Alpha-1 antitrypsin blood test